VladimirGnenniy/vue-tree-list/readme.md

-drop | {node, src, target} | Trigger after dropping a node into another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop into drop-before | {node, src, target} | Trigger after dropping a node before another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop before drop-after | {node, src, target} | Trigger after dropping a node after another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop after
+drop | {node, src, target} | Trigger after dropping a node into another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop into drop-before | {node, src, target} | Trigger after dropping a node before another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop before drop-after | {node, src, target} | Trigger after dropping a node after another. node: the draggable node, src: the draggable node's parent, target: the node that draggable node will drop after select | TreeNode | Trigger when selecting a tree node

 # customize operation icons
 The component has default icons for `addTreeNode`, `addLeafNode`, `editNode`, `delNode` button, but you can also customize them: